MrPicklePinosaur/trainos/docs/TC1.typ

 A new window has been added to our TUI which predicts when the next sensor will be triggered.
 This window is in the top right of the TUI.
+The predicted time error is measured in clock ticks (1 clock tick is 10 milliseconds), and the corresponding distance is in millimeters.

 = Measurement Methodology